Bodykudo/TravelloGo/README.md

   <img src="public/logo.png" height="200px" />
 </div>

-# TravellGo
+# TravelloGo

-Welcome to TravellGo!
-TravellGo is a simple web application to help travellers around the world check the best restaruants, hotels, and different attractions to whetver the place they are travelling to.
+Welcome to TravelloGo!
+TravelloGo is a simple web application to help travellers around the world check the best restaruants, hotels, and different attractions to whetver the place they are travelling to.

 ## Demo

-TravellGo is deployed to Vercel, you can try it on the following URL: [travellgo.vercel.app](https://travellgo.vercel.app/).
+TravelloGo is deployed to Vercel, you can try it on the following URL: [travellogo.vercel.app](https://travellogo.vercel.app/).

 ## Technologies Used